BOAT-ocean-acoustics/boat-website/book/intro.md

 ## The BOAT philosophy
 We emphasize the development of physical and mathematical intuitions through hands-on computational examples, and will use interactive "widgets" in executable tutorials to inspire and motivate learners to dive deeper into specific topics of their choice.

-Below is an example widget in Python that demonstrates how the beampattern of a circular piston transducer changes with sound frequency and aperture radius.
+Below is an example "widget" in Python that demonstrates how the beampattern of a circular piston transducer changes with sound frequency and aperture radius.

 ![](./img/beampattern_demo.gif)